QubitProducts/requirejs-configurator/README.md

 rc.generate({
   dependencies: ["foo@^1.0.0", "bar@*"],
   resolve: function (name, version, basedir, cb) {
-    // npm config generator uses the `node-resolve` which uses node's `node_modules` traversal algorithm, but with a custom resolver we could do other things, like have our files laid out in a flat structure cb(null path.resolve(__dirname, "base", name, version));
+    // npm config generator uses the `node-resolve` which uses node"s `node_modules` traversal algorithm, but with a custom resolver we could do other things, like have our files laid out in a flat structure cb(null path.resolve(__dirname, "base", name, version));
   }
 });